hedyhli/cognate-playground/README.md

 - [X] Support `Box` and a proper `Set`
 - [X] String escape sequences
 - [X] Prevent stack overflows
-- [ ] Optimizations on the stack before parsing
-- [ ] Consider feasibility of transpiling to JS or use bytecode
+- [ ] Explore optimization options, consider feasibility of transpiling to JS or using bytecode
 - [X] Standard library coverage
 - [X] Closures
 - [X] Tests
 - [ ] Consider using something like decimal.js for floating point precision
 - [ ] Mock I/O
-- [ ] Dict
+- [ ] Table

-Others
+The Playground
 - [X] Presets of example code
 - [X] Save input in localstorage
 - [X] Live syntax highlighting
 - [X] [perf] Collect all tokens to be highlighted, and dispatch them in batch
 - [X] [perf] Avoid re-evaluating the prelude each time
 - [X] [perf] Send edits to tree-sitter instead
+- [ ] Use worker thread for the runtime
+- [ ] Allow stopping current execution with a button
-- [ ] [perf] Consider using a worker thread for `redraw`, or some other way to prevent blocking input, such as merging several successive edits in one, or implementing a `Run` button.
+- [ ] Auto-eval after a timeout, merging several successive edits in one
 - [X] (1) Highlight references of functions in scope
 - [X] Show parser errors inline in the editor
 - [ ] More informative runtime errors
-  - [ ] Format the traceback similar to Python
+  - [ ] Format the traceback similar to Python (or Web Console)
   - [ ] Collapse recursive calls and show surrounding code(?)
   - [ ] Clicks on symbols can navigate to the definition/reference in the editor
 - [X] Fix (1); highlight with static analysis rather than at runtime